gokcemay/LLM-Shaft/README.md

+This is a simple test for Mechanical Engineering students and professionals to showcase the capabilities of LLMs in design automation.
+In this case LLM was used only for code generation.

 Large Language Models (LLMs) have demonstrated proficiency in various do- mains.
 While specialized machine learning algorithms exist for mechanical de- sign, the potential of general-purpose LLMs like Google Gemini in this field